 - One standard main course costs between $30 and $50.

-The St Regis Bora Bora resort has 4 different restaurants to choose from.
-They also offer 24-hour room service.
+They have 4 different restaurants on-site to choose from and also offer 24-hour room service.

 Quick Tip: To save money on food, head over to the main island and dine at a restaurant there.

-Check out my complete guide to food and restaurant prices in Bora Bora for more information.
+Check out my complete guide on food and restaurant prices in Bora Bora for more information.

 St Regis Bora Bora Nightly Cost